Animals Lesson Plan | ESL Lesson Plan Complete With Fun Games and Activities

 In this lesson plan, students will learn animal names while practicing the demonstrative pronouns ‘this’ and ‘that’.
 Students will learn how to ask and answer ‘What’s this/that?’ and ‘Is that a (lion)?’.

-First students will play a fun flashcard game to learn the names of the animals.
-Next, students will play a fun board game with their partner.
-And finally, students will watch a video and play an animals guessing game.
+First, students will play a fun flashcard game to learn the names of the animals.
+Next, students will play a fun board game with their partners.
+And finally, students will watch a video and play an animal guessing game.

 Materials for this lesson: